TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Our Proposed Design

-However, in order to completely remove the empty regions to form a sparse representation, the unit block size needs to be relatively small compared to the input data size (e.g., $16^3$ vs. $512^3$), resulting in a high proportion of data on the boundary.
-While the linearized unit blocks are usually not adjacent in the original data, so the boundary data between them are not smooth.
-Thus, it is harder for prediction-based compressors such as SZ to predict the boundary data values.
-As a result, the NaST method without optimizing the boundary data would have low compression performance.
+However, in order to completely remove the empty regions to form a sparse representation, the unit block size needs to be relatively small compared to the input data size (e.g., $16^3$ vs. $512^3$).
+This results in a reduced spatial locality because of the partitioning.
+Also, a high proportion of data will be on the block boundary.
+Given that the linearized unit blocks may not be contiguous in the original dataset, their boundaries aren't smooth, making it challenging for compressors like SZ to predict values accurately."
+As a result, the NaST method without optimizing the unit block size would have low compression performance.

-To address the above problem, we propose an optimized sparse tensor representation (called \textbf{OpST}) to effectively remove the empty regions as well as maintain a relatively large unit block size so as to reduce the portion of boundary data.
+To address the above problems, we propose an optimized sparse tensor representation (called \textbf{OpST}) to effectively remove the empty regions as well as maintain a relatively large unit block size so as to increase the spatial locality and reduce the portion of boundary data.
 A detailed description of our algorithm can be found in Algorithm~\ref{alg:opst}.
 We use a 2D example to demonstrate our approach, as illustrated in Figure~\ref{fig:opst-e}.
 Specifically, (1) we partition the data into many small unit blocks.
 (2) For each unit block, we use the dynamic programming method to initiate an array $BS$ to save the dimension/size of the maximum square whose bottom-right corner is that unit block (line 6, which will be discussed in the next paragraph).
 (3) We extract the sub-blocks (composed of multiple unit blocks) from the original data according to the sizes saved in $BS$ (lines 13).
 (4) Since the original data will be changed after the extraction, we need to partially update $BS$ based on \textit{maxSide} (lines 14, will be discussed later).
 We loop (3) and (4) from the bottom-right corner to the top-left corner until the original data is empty.
 (5) After extracting all the sub-blocks, we put them into multiple 3D arrays (to be compressed) based on their sizes.
 Note that the sub-blocks with the same size will be merged into the same array for easy compression.